Last Updated on May 30, 2021

 In short, if you have a limited budget, then this is the best 2 in 1 laptop for photo editing in our opinion.

-If 14″ or 15.6″ screen laptops are too heavy and large for you, then we recommend that you set your eyes on a 13.3″ laptop such as this HP Spectre X360.
+If 14″ or 15.6″ screen laptops are too heavy and large for you, then we recommend that you set your eyes on a 13.3″ laptop such as this HP Envy X360.

-First off, note that the Spectre is the premium ultrabook series from HP trumping the Pavilion and the Envy series in terms of style and performance.
+First off, note that the Envy is the premium ultrabook series from HP trumping the Pavilion series in terms of style and performance.

-Unfortunately, that also makes Spectre series the most expensive.
+Unfortunately, that also makes Envy series more expensive.

 Its feather light weight and thin frame would allow you to carry it around and use it on the go without much hassle.